lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 ## Future Work

 We want to continue building a pipeline to disentangle style and substance in the arena.
 Although controlling for style is a big step forward, our analysis is still _observational_.
 We are looking forward to implementing _causal inference_ in our pipeline, and running prospective randomized trials to assess the effect of length, markdown, and more.
 Stay tuned, and let us know if you want to help!

+## Reference

+[1] Dubois et al. “Length-Controlled AlpacaEval: A Simple Way to Debias Automatic Evaluators”, arXiv preprint

+[2] Chen et al. “Humans or LLMs as the Judge?
+A Study on Judgement Bias”, arXiv preprint

+[3] Park et al. “Disentangling Length from Quality in Direct Preference Optimization”, arXiv preprint

 ## Citation
 ```